DioxusLabs/dioxus/notes/RELEASING.md

 11. [ ] Verify you can create a new project with the new version and it works.
 IE `dx new app`.
 Do a dry-run of building a new app to make sure it works and no obvious errors are present.
 12. [ ] Release the GitHub release using the tag we pushed earlier.
 13. [ ] Execute the [`Publish CLI` github action](https://github.com/DioxusLabs/dioxus/actions/workflows/publish.yml) using a manual trigger.
 Fill in the small form with the appropriate information.
 This should be the version you just released IE `v0.6.1`.
 The corresponding github release post must exist for the binstall to be published!
 You need to be part of the dioxuslabs/publish org to trigger this action.
 14. [ ] If you're about to start working on a "dev" version of Dioxus, create a new branch for the last version that we backport fixes to.
-See
+IE the dioxus repo has a v0.4, v0.5, v0.6, etc branch.
+We generally only create this branch when we're ready to start merging breaking PRs.

 ### Releasing the docsite